Our History

 A Step In The Right Direction

-2011 was the time things started changing quickly for Disabled People Led Organisations. ⠀
+2011 was the time things started changing quickly for Disabled People Led Organisations (DPOs). ⠀

-Six organisations in the district started working together to support disabled people.
-These were DaB/DeB (now going under the name Bradford Disability Services LTD).
-Contact Peer Support, BACC, Able All, BTM and Keighley Disabled People Centre.⠀
+Six district-based organisations started working together to support disabled people, carers and their families.
+These were DAB/DEB, Contact Peer Support, BACC, Able All, Bradford Talking Media (BTM) and Keighley Disabled People Centre.

 Ideas For All

-Following on from our initial partnership with six organisations a couple of years before, DaB/DeB (Bradford Disability Services Ltd), BACC (Bradford Alliance on Community Care), Contact Peer Support and Able All went on to form a new project. ⠀
+Following on from our initial partnership with six organisations a couple of years before, DAB/DEB, BACC, Contact Peer Support and Able All went on to form a new project. ⠀

-The Ideas For All Project started in 2013.
-It was starting to become a regular occurrence to see DPO (disabled people led) charities and organisations fold as the government continued to reduce expenditure locally, regionally and nationally.
-Local authorities and CCG’s were being forced to make more and more cuts to front line services whilst also seeking other alternative methods of service provision and delivery.
-The consortium of groups involved with the Ideas for All Project recognised this and realised it was time to adapt to survive. ⠀
+The Ideas For All project started in 2013.
+It was starting to become a regular occurrence to see DPO charities and organisations fold as the government continued to reduce expenditure locally, regionally and nationally.
+Local Authorities and Clinical Commissioning Groups (CCGs) were being forced to make more and more cuts to front line services whilst also seeking other alternative methods of service provision and delivery.
+The consortium of groups involved with the Ideas for All project recognised this and realised it was time to adapt to survive. ⠀

-They applied for, and were successful in securing over £200 thousand pounds of funding to provide services together for the 2014/2015 financial year. ⠀
+They applied for and were successful in securing over £200,000 of funding to provide services together for the 2014/2015 financial year. ⠀

 ideas for all project